Tachytaenius/Alive/docs/tiles.md

 		- `planks`: Solid, for a plank texture.
 		- `carpet`: Solid, but requires solid topping or super topping.
 		- `grate`: Solid, for a grate texture.
-	- `lump`: (Saved, altered) A single lump that defines the materials of the sub-layer.
+	- `lump`: (Saved) A single lump that defines the materials of the sub-layer.
 	- `grassTargetHealth`: (Not saved) Cached value that is recalculated only when a tile is changed.
 - `superTopping.lumps` (Saved) For walls-type super toppings, an array of lumps that works the same as `topping.lumps`.
 - `lastTimeTicked`: (Saved) The chunk's `time` value last time this tile was ticked.